we are ava and the bee

 And the ones that are killing it online?
 They have a memorable brand.

 I mean, we all know memorable brands.
 Coca Cola.
 Walmart.
 Glossier.
 They are iconic for way more reasons than just a logo.
 It’s their colors.
 Their visuals.
 Their copy.
-Their why.
+And their why.

 So, ready for your homework?